mohamuhsin/investment-calculator/README.md

 Demonstrating the use of Components, Props and states in React.
 Demonstrating the use of Components, Props and states in React.
 Demonstrating the use of Components, Props and states in React.
-Demonstrating the use of Components, Props and states in
+Demonstrating the use of Components, Props and states i